Kristina01111000/unichirsite/README.md

 - probably using astra theme
 - added an admin account for me!
 - backup on siteground and in email
-- using appointment booking calendar for the site
+- using appointment booking calendar for the site -> it works, got a confirmation email from the site
--   waiting on confirmation that it worked before removing the error message from the site
+- contact form needs to be updated